iammhk/arthadvisor/README.md

 ## Tech Stack

-OpenAdvisor utilizes a modern and efficient tech stack, carefully chosen to provide a robust, scalable, and user-friendly platform.
+ArthAdvisor utilizes a modern and efficient tech stack, carefully chosen to provide a robust, scalable, and user-friendly platform.
 Here's a detailed breakdown of the technologies used and the reasoning behind each choice:

 ### Backend